 Our vision at SDA is to revive and share the joy of vintage dancing and recreate the suave sophistication of the fashion.
 Our classes not only teach you how to dance but cover information about the history of swing dancing; the music and musicians of the era; the styles and fashion; the current worldwide swing dancing community and any other interesting bits of information about that age that we learn.

 Dancing the Lindy Hop is an amazing experience for all of us so we’re glad that we have the opportunity to pass on this incredible dance.
 We believe that the Lindy Hop went hand in hand with the big events of the time and so dancers should have some understanding of the culture that Lindy developed in.

 Shawn can still remember being so terrified when going to his first swing dance lesson, he almost didn’t walk in!
-That was back in 2007 and he was hooked from day one.
-About 6 months later joined the Perth Swing Dance Society’s performance troupe, The Hullabaloo Hoppers and has been performing, competing and teaching Lindy Hop in Perth and internationally, ever since.
+That was over 12 years ago and he was hooked from day one!
+About 6 months later joined the Perth Swing Dance Society’s performance troupe, The Hullabaloo Hoppers, and has been performing, competing and teaching Lindy Hop in Perth and internationally, ever since.

 A fan of that old swingin’ jazz sound (particularly the faster ones), he can regularly be found swinging out at the various social dances in Perth.
 Always happy to dance with anyone from the pros to absolute beginners, he believes the key to a great dance is to have fun, engage with your partner, turn those ‘mistakes’ into your own special variation and smile!

 Dabs’ dance experience started in Perth when she walked into a little bar called the Mustang.
 She then signed up for classes about 3 times a week and was … ADDICTED and has not stopped dancing since.